 TransForm’s theory of change is grounded in the connections between our work at the local, regional, and state levels.

 The local level is where we can test out innovation solutions to overcome some of the most challenging barriers to creating more affordable places with abundant transportation choices.
-The local level is also the best place entry point for people to engage in transportation issues and community planning.
+The local level is also the best entry point for people to engage in transportation issues and community planning.

 This feeds into the regional level, where we can link transit, housing, and jobs in a systemic way – and win policies and funding to bring successful innovations to scale.